VincentHardouin/ING4-DevOps-Project/README.md

 For Production and Staging, we just add an addon for [Redis](https://redis.io/) Database, and provide environment variable :
 `DATABASE_REDIS_URL=`

-For Review Apps, we play it different and add `scalingo.json` file to explain the configuration you want.
+For Review Apps, we play it different and add `scalingo.json` file to explain the configuration we want.
 In our case we want Redis addon and provide environment variable.
 It looks like this :
 ```json
 {